ferreirak3atwit/UnoServer/ProgressUpdates.md

 ### What will you do this week?
 * Finalize Plans
-* Work on building Peer to Peer Uno server with socket programming.
+* Work on building Client Server Uno Server with socket programming.

 ### Any blocking issues/challenges need to be addressed?
 *N/A